Sven Blummel: FC Den Bosch

 In May 2017, Blummel joined FC Den Bosch on a two-year contract with an option for an additional season.

 Fremad Amager

 On 12 August 2019, Blummel joined Danish 1st Division club Fremad Amager.
 He made his debut for Fremad on 16 August in a 3–2 league loss at home against Nykøbing.
 On 25 August, he scored his first goal for the club, opening the score in an eventual 3–1 away loss in the league to HB Køge.
 Blummel made 15 appearances for Fremad, scoring twice, before returning to the Netherlands.

 De Graafschap

 Blummed returned to the Netherlands after four months in Denmark, joining Eerste Divisie club De Graafschap on a two-and-a-half-year deal on 31 December 2019.
-He made his debut for the club on 10 January 2020, replacing the injured Mo Hamdaoui in the 31st minute of a 2–1 home win over Jong FC Utrecht.
+He made his debut for the club on 10 January 2020, replacing the injured Mohamed Hamdaoui in the 31st minute of a 2–1 home win over Jong FC Utrecht.